How to create an llms.txt file

 Maintaining the file by hand is fine for a small site but breaks down quickly.
 Two common patterns:

-- Build script — iterate over your content collection (Markdown, MDX, CMS) and write
+- Build script, iterate over your content collection (Markdown, MDX, CMS) and

 llms.txtatdist/.
-Astro example above. - Server route — render the file on demand from a database or CMS.
-Next.js example above.
+Astro and CMS examples above. - Server route, render the file on demand from a database or CMS.
+Next.js, SvelteKit, Express, and Laravel examples above.

 Whichever you pick, run the validator in CI: it will catch silently broken files (e.g. an empty section after a content migration).